flutter/website/src/release/breaking-changes/image-provider-load-buffer.md

 ---
 title: Adding ImageProvider.loadBuffer
-description: ImageProviders should now be implemented using the new loadBuffer API instead of the existing load API.
+description: ImageProviders must now be implemented using the new loadBuffer API instead of the existing load API.
 ---